PavanKumar-Kakarla/GenerateImage_FineTuning/README.md

 Features
 --------
-Generate Image: Create images based on custom prompts with adjustable dimensions and format.
-Fine-tune Model: Train models with custom images and configurations.
-Task Status Check: Monitor the status of fine-tuning or image-generation tasks.
+Generate Image: Create images based on custom prompts with adjustable dimensions and format. \n Fine-tune Model: Train models with custom images and configurations. \n Task Status Check: Monitor the status of fine-tuning or image-generation tasks. \n

 Project Structure
 ------------------
-main.py: Defines the FastAPI app and the API endpoints. models.py: Contains the data models used for request and response validation. config.py: Manages configuration settings, including the Replicate API key.
+main.py: Defines the FastAPI app and the API endpoints. \n models.py: Contains the data models used for request and response validation. \n config.py: Manages configuration settings, including the Replicate API key. \n